 - PORTABLE and FIXED stations using power supplied by anything other than commercial electric service add an additional 50 points to you final score.
 Batteries, including HT batteries, charged by commercial power is acceptable as long as all charging occurs before operations begin and may not be charged during the contest.

 - Any station beaconing their location over APRS or sending contest location information (such as a rover station tracking itself or an information broadcast about the contest) add 15 to your final score.
 See 7.4 below.

 All entrants are required to log all QSOs and retain those logs for three months following the contest.
 The logs must include the time, band, mode, callsign, and exchanged county.
 QSOs with rovers and various bonus stations must be noted.

-All entrants must report their score at ohsimplex.org or sent directly to email@example.com.
+All entrants must report their score using the form at ohsimplex.org.
 No paper submissions will be accepted.